Salmon Wellington

 For the creamy filling:

 • Onion and garlic.
-Adds an aromatic and deeply savory dimension.
+Adds essential aromatics.

 • Spinach.
-I used frozen chopped spinach leaves but fresh baby spinach also works.
+I used frozen chopped spinach leaves, but fresh baby spinach also works.

 • Sea salt.
-To season the cooked spinach.
+To season the spinach.

-For the pastry:
+For the puff pastry:

 How to make salmon Wellington